WHY DO BUSINESS WITH 4D's T&D INC.

 As we all can clearly see the result; they in-turn used that 'self-proclaim privilege' to keep themselves in power by continually exploiting the human labor resource and the natural God given resources of the earth in order to maintain their unconscionable privilege way of life, at the expense of us, the so-called lesser mortals.
 Any comment?

 Below is a copy of a letter I have received March 2018.
-I'm happy to share it with my viewers in an attempt to awaken our consciousness of our plight as far as the criminal justice (or should I say the 'criminal injustice') system in New York is concern.
+I'm happy to share it with my viewers in an attempt to awaken our consciousness to our plight as far as the criminal justice (or should I say the 'criminal injustice') system in New York is concern.
 TODAY MAY BE MY REALITY AS A VICTIM OF THIS CROOKED SYSTEM AND TOMORROW MAY BE YOURS!

 Tell Cuomo and lawmakers we will not wait: